khaled-rahman/BatchTree/README.md

 Input file must be in matrix market format ([check here for details about .mtx file](https://math.nist.gov/MatrixMarket/formats.html)).
 A lot of datasets can be found at [suitesparse website](https://sparse.tamu.edu).
 We provide few example input files in datasets/input directory.
 To run BatchPrEL, use the following command:
 ```
-$./bin/BatchPrEL -input datasets/raw/Graph_1.txt.mtx -output datasets/output/ -iter 200 -lr 0.6 -batch 128 -algo 2 -nsamples 20
+$./bin/BatchPrEL -input datasets/raw/Graph_1.txt.mtx -output datasets/output/ -label datasets/raw/Graph_1.txt.labels -iter 200 -lr 0.6 -batch 128 -algo 2 -nsamples 20
 ```
-Here, `-input` is the full path of input file, `-output` is the directory where output file will be saved, `-iter` is the number of iterations, `-batch` is the size of minibatch which is 256 here, `-threads` is the maximum number of threads which is 32 and `-algo` is the choice of algorithm to run which is 2 represending cache blocking stochastic minibatch update algorithm.
+Here, `-input` is the full path of input file, `-output` is the directory where output file will be saved, `-iter` is the number of iterations, `-batch` is the size of minibatch which is 128 here, and `-algo` is the choice of algorithm to run which is 2 represending cache blocking stochastic minibatch update algorithm.
 All options are described below:
 ```
 -input <string>, full path of input file (required).
 -output <string>, directory where output file will be stored.